 We research the population and evolutionary dynamics of host-pathogen interactions using computational and mathematical models.

-We are working to explain the spatiotemporal diversity of influenza and other pathogens composed of multiple strains, especially strains that appear somewhat distinct to the immune system.
+Many pathogens comprise multiple strains that appear somewhat distinct to the immune system.
 Protective immunity can be a strong evolutionary pressure, as in influenza, and it can also stabilize the dynamics of competing strains and promote coexistence.
-We are interested in how immune pressure interacts with strains' transmission dynamics and evolution to lead to the diversity of pathogens that infect us today.
+We are investigating how immune pressure interacts with strains' transmission dynamics and evolution to shape pathogen diversity.
 Understanding the interplay of these forces is essential for the development of effective vaccination strategies, which can alter the strength and type of immune selection.
 It can also help us understand variation in epidemic sizes in space and time.Relevant papers:

 The low effectiveness of the seasonal influenza vaccine is often attributed to poor strain selection due to influenza's fast evolution.
 Our models suggest if antigenic mismatch were the only source of low vaccine effectiveness, then stopping seasonal influenza transmission with the seasonal vaccine might be easier than thought.
 In practice, intrinsically limited vaccine-induced protection might make eradication harder.
-Several groups, including ours, have shown that the vaccine response is influenced by the same factors that shape specificity in natural infection, especially exposure history: adults have qualitatively different responses compared to naïve animals after influenza vaccination, and vaccination history affects the specificity of the response to recent seasonal vaccines.
+Several groups, including ours, have shown that the vaccine response is influenced by the same factors that shape specificity in natural infection, especially exposure history: adults have qualitatively different responses compared to naïve animals after influenza vaccination, and vaccination history affects the response too.
 We think this might explain the unexpected failure of the vaccine in some age groups in some seasons, but there are also statistical uncertainties underlying many estimates of vaccine effectiveness.
 Another focus is how widespread vaccination might affect influenza's evolution.
 We have found theoretical evidence that it can, and weak evidence of its effects in temperate populations.Relevant papers: